openhoat/webbot/README.md

 - assert : assert something given with any parameters using mocha syntax
 - assertText : assert a selector text content is equal to an expected string
 - click : click on a hyperlink in the current page, specified by a selector
+- fill : fill a form field with a value
+- press : press a button
+- wait : wait until the browser is ready, then go to next step
 - html : log the html content of the current page
 - preview : preview the current page in a real browser (end the current test scenario)